CheapestACA Plans

 Cheapest ACA plans in Arizona for 2026

-Cheapest Bronze plan in Arizona, before subsidies: Imperial Health Plan Imperial Standard Bronze in Pima County at $375/month for a 40-year-old non-tobacco user; Imperial Health Plan Imperial Standard Bronze in Pima County at $1,197/month for a family of four (two 40-year-olds and two kids under 14).
+Cheapest Bronze plan in Arizona, before subsidies: Imperial Insurance Companies, Inc. Imperial Standard Bronze in Santa Cruz County at $375/month for a 40-year-old; Imperial Insurance Companies, Inc. Imperial Standard Bronze in Santa Cruz County at $1,199/month for a family of four (two 40-year-olds and two kids under 14).
 Arizona has Medicaid expansion (AHCCCS) and no coverage gap, but no state premium subsidy, so federal APTC is the only on-Marketplace help.

 Cheapest plans by metal tier